RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 IX.
 Deployment Automation:The deployment process is automated to the extent that in a build process we can add the step of deploying the code to a test environment.
 On this test environment all the stakeholders can access and test the latest delivery.

 **10. What are the benefits of Continuous Integration (CI)?**
-The benefits ofContinuousIntegration (CI) are asfolows:
+The benefits of Continuous Integration (CI) are asfolows:
-I. CImakesthe current build constantlyavailable fortesting, demo and release purpose.
+I. CImakes the current build constantly available for testing, demo and release purpose.
 II.
-WithCI, developers writemodularcode that works wel withfrequent code check-ins.
+WithCI, developers write modular code that works wel with frequent code check-ins.
 III.
-Incase ofa unittest failure or bug, developer caneasilyrevert back to the bug-free state ofthe code.
+Incase ofa unit test failure or bug, developer can easilyr evert back to the bug-free state ofthe code.
 IV.
-There is drastic reduction in chaos on release daywithCI practices.
+There is drastic reduction in chaos on release day with CI practices.
 V. WithCI, we can detect Integration issues much earlier in the process.
 VI.
-Automated testingis one very usefulside ef ect ofimplementingCI.
+Automated testing is one very useful side ef ect of implementing CI.
 VII.
 Al the stakeholders including business partners can see the smal changes deployed into pre-production environment.
-This provides earlyfeedback onthe changes to software.
+This provides early feedback on the changes to software.
 VIII.
 Automated CI and testing generates metrics like code-coverage, code complexity that help in improving the development process.